 MMC is designed to make simple delivery simple.
 Consequently, the Core uses a constrained Experience model.
 This simplification comes at the expense of more complex content delivery.

-While the general Manifest can support complex structure, the MMC supports the most common content models: Movie (single title) and Episodic.
+While the general Manifest can support complex structure, the MMC supports the simplest and most frequently used content models: Movie (single title) and Episodic.
 They are described in the following sections.

 Movie Delivery Model